costinm/krun/README.md

 This steps can be run by a user or service account with namespace permissions in K8S - does not require k8s cluster admin.

-1. Create a google service account for the CloudRun app (once per namespace).
-If you already have a GSA you use for your CloudRun service - only add '--role="roles/container.clusterViewer"' binding to the existing service account.
+1. Create a google service account for the CloudRun app (recommended - one per namespace, to reduce permission  scope).

-2. Bind the GSA to a KSA.
-This will allow CloudRun service to get the required K8S resources to integrate with ASM.
-   You can grant additional permissions if the CloudRun service is using the K8S ApiServer, if the application is also integrating/using APIserver.

-   To keep things simple, we will associate with the 'default' KSA in the namespace, advanced users can customize the config to use a different KSA.
+2. Grant '--role="roles/container.clusterViewer"' to the service account.

+3. Grant RBAC permissions to the google service account, allowing it to access in-namespace config map and use TokenReview for the default KSA. (this step is also temporary, WIP to make it optional).
+This is used to get the MeshCA certificate and communicate with the managed control plane - Istio injector is mounting the equivalent tokens.

 ```shell